munificent/craftinginterpreters/book/scanning.md

 <aside name="lex">

 Lex was created by Mike Lesk and Eric Schmidt.
-Yes, the same Eric Schmidt who is executive chairman of Google as of this writing.
-I'm not saying programming languages are a sure-fire path to wealth and fame, but we *can* count at least one multi-billionaire among us.
+Yes, the same Eric Schmidt who was executive chairman of Google.
+I'm not saying programming languages are a sure-fire path to wealth and fame, but we *can* count at least one mega-billionaire among us.

 </aside>